 Since 4 January 2012 information on rights and entitlements under employment legislation is provided by Workplace Relations Customer Services through a single point of contact.
 There is also a new online complaint form (available by selecting ‘Make a complaint in relation to employment rights’ on workplacerelations.ie).

 The Workplace Relations Act 2015 (pdf), which will be commenced on 1 October 2015, will reform workplace relations bodies.
-A Workplace Relations Commission will bring together the existing services of the Labour Relations Commission, Rights Commissioner Service, Equality Tribunal, the National Employment Rights Authority and the first instance functions of the Employment Appeals Tribunal.
+A Workplace Relations Commission will bring together the existing services of the Labour Relations Commission, Rights Commissioner Service, Equality Tribunal, the National Employment Rights Authority and the first instance functions of the Employment Appeals Tribunal and the Labour Court.
 The Labour Court will be the single appeal body for all workplace relations appeals, including those currently heard by the Employment Appeals Tribunal.

 NERA inspectors are now empowered to work with and exchange information with the Department of Social Protection and the Revenue Commissioners in Joint Investigation Units.

 NERA inspectors have carried out inspection campaigns focused on the construction sector, the catering and security industries and on the legislation on minimum wage and the protection of young people in employment.